ipetkov/crane/docs/API.md

     completely, make sure that cargo is run with `--message-format json-render-diagnostics` and the standard output captured and saved to a file.
 The `cargoBuildLog` shell variable should point to this log.
+* `cargoArtifacts`: A path (or derivation) which contains an existing cargo `target` directory, which will be reused at the start of the derivation.
+  Useful for caching incremental cargo builds.
+  - Default value: the result of `buildDepsOnly` after applying the arguments set (with the respective default values)
 * `cargoBuildCommand`: A cargo invocation to run during the derivation's build phase
   - Default value: `"cargo build --profile release"`